growingupfirst/Comprehensive-Image-Preprocessing-App/README.md

 ### File counter
 Basic tool which counts the files.
 Can be used if you need to know how much Images in total you have.
 (Better than using Windows Explorer calc)

+### Class Balance counter
+You upload the COCO JSON and the counter shows you the graph of your classes.
+Helps to get better understanding of what to expect after training.

 ### COCO2YOLO (STILL UNDER WORK)
 To train Large dataset which could not be stored in Roboflow you have to convert everything by hand.
 This tool does everything for you easily.